Holy Week Ponderings: Thursday.

 It was the day Jesus celebrated the Passover with His disciples during what is known as the Last Supper.
 An intimate dinner with just His closest friends in a quiet upper room of a house in Jerusalem.
 It is an event-filled evening where He demonstrates what will become communion in the future, foretells His death, points out Judas as the betrayer, prays so intensely He drips blood from His brow, and is arrested.

-Of the four New Testament Gospels, only John records the incident where Jesus washes the feet of His disciples and gives some parting encouraging words.
+Of the four New Testament Gospels, only John records the incident where Jesus washes the feet of His disciples.
 While He washed the disciples feet, Jesus lowered Himself to the position of being a servant.
 I love that John says this about Jesus, “Having loved His own who were in the world, He now showed them the full extent of His love.”
 (John 13:1)

 “Do you understand what I have done for you?”
 Jesus asks in John 13:12.
 It may not have been immediately clear so He adds, “Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.”
 He challenged them to look at life another way.
 The twelve disciples had just been quibbling about who was greatest, and Jesus’ action threw that argument out the window.
 Lowering yourself off your high horse and becoming a servant displays greatness.